Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 #### Prerequisites

 - At least one connection has been created, see [Create connection](../Integration/01_ManageConnections.md#create-connection).
-- At least one definition setting has been created, see [Create definition settings](#create-definition-settings).
+- At least one definition setting has been created, see [Create basic definition settings](#create-basic-definition-settings).

 #### Procedure